sh1v-max/Netflix-GPT/src/roadmap.md

       ```
     - user authentication using firebase
     - refer to firebase documentation for authentication (highly recommended)
+    - adding user into firebase
+    - sign up/in user
+    - adding user in redux store
   - redirect to browser page
 - browse (after authentication)
   - header